xsf/xmpp.org/content/blog/newsletter/2026-06-05-newsletter.md

 ## XSF Announcements

-### XSF Membership
+### XMPP Summit 29

-The XMPP Standards Foundation (XSF) is excited to announce the [29th XMPP Summit](/2026/05/xmpp-summit-29/), the first XMPP Summit to take place [fully online](/2026/05/xmpp-summit-29/#the-online-xmpp-summit)!
+The XMPP Standards Foundation (XSF) is excited to announce the [29th XMPP Summit](/2026/05/xmpp-summit-29/), the first XMPP Summit to take place [**fully online**](/2026/05/xmpp-summit-29/#the-online-xmpp-summit)!
 The XMPP Summit will be held from Friday 4th September to Saturday 5th September 2026, both days between 13:00 - 16:00 UTC.
 The XSF invites everyone interested in development of XMPP technologies to attend, and discuss all things XMPP remotely!

 ## XMPP Events